If God is good why does He allow evil?”

 We all confront this question sooner or later.
 In the Bible it comes up by Chapter 3 of Genesis; it’s called “The Fall.”
 While it may be tempting to dismiss the story of Adam and Eve eating from “the tree of the knowledge of good and evil” as a folk tale, to do so is to miss the universal truth at its core (pun intended).

 Imagine for a moment that you designed a home for your children before they were even born.
-You created a lifetime of wonders for them to discover and other touches intended to delight, all as an expression of your unconditional love.
+You created a lifetime of wonders for them to discover and other delights, all as an expression of your unconditional love.
 It was perfect.

 But if you failed to include a door, those children you profess to love would become enslaved.
 If they were not free to leave, whatever affection existed between you would not be love; for love must be freely given and freely received.

 This is our story.
 From the beginning humanity has been unable to resist stepping through the door.
 We can’t resist the temptation to know evil.
 “For all have sinned and fall short of the glory of God.”
 (Romans 3:23) And this is where we find ourselves today, on the wrong side of the garden gate, “East of Eden.”